 Appropriate Vaccine Usage

-This indicates the percentage of patients who were given the pneumonia and flu vaccines.
-Higher vaccination rates should be standard at this point.
+This indicates the percent of residents who were administered the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-Measures the percent of long-term patients who required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and eating.
+This indicates the percent of residents that required additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This tells you the percentage of patients who were able to retain mobility over time.
-Preserving mobility is usually a great sign for residents' health.
+This indicates the percentage of residents who retained mobility levels over time.
+Optimizing mobility is often a good sign for residents' well-being.

 Hospitalizations